 Respect our community's data and privacy

 - Use data you receive from a Pinterest ads service for any purpose (including audience targeting or user profiling) other than to understand your Pinterest campaigns, and only on an anonymous basis

 - Share data from a Pinterest service with a third party, including another advertising service

 - Join data from a Pinterest ads service with personally identifiable information (like an email address) or information that identifies a user, browser, or device (like a cookie or mobile ad identifier)

-We care about the ad experience from start to finish—even the URL your ad links to.
+We care about the ad experience from start to finish—including the URL your ad links to.
 We want to make sure users find what they're looking for when they click through.

 Be clear if your landing page goes to a hardwall or signup wall